audreyf1/ReactiveTraderCloud/docs/server.md

 An event sourcing approach is used for persistence, with [Event Store](https://geteventstore.com/) as the backing implementation.
 This provides many advantages, including data resiliency and facilitates re-hydration of state.

 Multiple instances of each service run concurrently for fail-over purposes.
 Each service instance broadcasts heartbeats, and the client is able to switch to a different instance if the connected instance is no longer reachable.
 Using this mechanism, load balancing strategies can also be implemented.

+## Server node components

+Some services are using node.js and can be started independently with [Node](./server-node.md).

+- Price History
+- Nlp
+- Bot
+- Openfin Config